yourhead/ImageFunStack/README.md

 Stacks 3 allows users to display hidden items since there are times when it may be useful for Add-Types.
 To keep things hidden, even when hidden items are being displayed, you can now use the "deprecated" key instead.

 ### Libraries
-Stacks 3 has deprecated the `javascriptLib` and `javascriptClosure` keys.
-Now all libraries are added using a single common mechanism.
+Stacks 3 a new library format the `javascriptLib` and `javascriptClosure` `cssLib` etc Now all libraries are added using a single common mechanism.
 You specify the `libraries` key.
 It's an array of Dictionaries with the following keys:

  * `name`: the name of the library.
-Currently `jQuery`, `MooTools`, and `Font Awesome` are supported.   *MooTools will be deprecated soon*
+Currently `jQuery`, `MooTools`, and `Font Awesome` are supported.
  * `closure`: whether to use the closure mechanism with this library (jQuery only).
 Note: defaults to YES.
  * `minVersion`: the minimum version required by this stack
  * `maxVersion`: the maximum version required by this stack